Code-Institute-Submissions/MattyOL-Recipe-WorldWide-Project.4/README.md

 # Wireframe's

-I used Justinmind.com to create the wireframes for my website to give me a guide to how id like to create the website so i have a more clearer plan of developing the site.
+To have a better plan for developing my website, I utilized Justinmind.com to produce wireframes that serve as a guide on how I want the website to be created
 ## Home-Page

 <img width="852" alt="Screen Shot 2023-05-04 at 13 52 41" src="https://user-images.githubusercontent.com/111317260/236211223-ef284002-d437-4305-a068-ec1826a85926.png">